-Technological advances have been essential to medicine development, allowing outstanding achievements, like accurate diagnosis and procedures being done less invasively.
-For example, using images to detect and treat eye diseases, mainly crucial during the diagnosis phase, is one of the evolutions that modernize ophthalmology.
+Technological advances have been essential to medicine development, allowing outstanding achievements, like accurate diagnosis and procedures to be done less invasively.
+For example, using images to detect and treat eye diseases, mainly crucial during diagnosis, is one of the evolutions that modernize ophthalmology.

-They’re becoming more accessible to peopleImages have been evolutioning over the years, becoming cheaper and sharper.
-Thanks to smartphone imaging development, approximately 85% of the population has a smartphone with a good camera.
+More AccessibleImages have been evolving over the years, becoming cheaper and sharper.
+Thanks to smartphone imaging development, approximately 86% of the population has a smartphone with a good camera.
 It is becoming democratic for most of the world's population.

 Most ophthalmologists could have high-quality imaging without having a professional camera.
 They already have a constantly updated camera every time they change their smartphone.

-Check this stent placement in glaucoma surgery provided by dr. Valentin Apostolov from Amsterdam, recorded with MicroREC in his smartphone, attached to Haag-Streit microscope:
+To really see the quality of a smartphone camera, check out this stent placement in glaucoma surgery provided by Dr. Valentin Apostolov from Amsterdam, recorded with MicroREC on his smartphone, attached to Haag-Streit microscope:

-Some treatments only present noticeable results in the long term, so a set of before and after images can help a lot when demonstrating that the treatment was really effective, being able to compare both moments.
+Some treatments only present noticeable results in the long term, so a set of before and after images can help a lot when demonstrating that the treatment was really effective and comparing both moments.

-a faster way to track any possible diseases or problems with the eyesThrough retinography, for example, it is possible to map the structures of the eyes.
+A Faster Way to Track Any Possible Diseases or Problems with the EyesThrough retinography, it is possible to map the structures of the eyes.
 The technique records high-resolution photographs of the eye's retina, optic nerve, and fundus.
 That's an easy and effective way to diagnose glaucoma, myopia, macular changes, or other retinal diseases.

 Wanna know more about high-quality images in ophthalmology?
-Follow Custom Surgical on social media quality thanks to our high-quality German lens?
+Follow Custom Surgical on social media and see for yourself the capabilities of MicroREC thanks to our high-quality German lens.